* Y @

 Your character likely has a few traits that define them.
 When you think of your character, you probably envision a few positive attributes that set them apart, and these are what should become your character’s Qualities.
 Qualities are (usually) adjectives that define your character even outside of their skill set, applying to a wide range of situations.
 Your character may be strong, smart, beautiful, eloquent, or just plain slippery.
 Our Roof Runner is probably “Agile,” but perhaps they are also “Perceptive” or “Durable” or “Likeable.”
 Qualities may help bolster their Main Profession or round out their capabilities in other arenas.

 Note that Qualities should not be so broad that they could conceivably apply in any situation.
-For instance, “Lucky” and “Competent” are so generic that they could apply to anything, and therefore should not be used.
+For instance, “Lucky” and “Competent” are so generic that they could apply to any task, and therefore should not be used.

 On a given roll, a quality may be invoked to add a die to the pool if it is relevant to the situation.
 Only one Quality may be invoked for each check.